calint/platformio-bam/emu/README.md

 ## intention

-* implement an emulator for a device with variable sized screen and performance
+* implement an emulator of a variable size screen and performance device for faster development cycle
 * keep the rendering code as the hardware version

 ## how-to